drfloob/literate-garbanzo/README.md

 than the data provided, so I created Venturi to serve as a parsing and filtering layer in the pipeline.

-The data went through a handful of schema changes over five years, so detecting and parsing the various schemas turned out to be one of the bigger challenges.
-The naive solution implemented here -- trying each possible parsing method after some rudimentary schema detection -- turned out to be more performant than other pieces of the pipeline, so no real optimization was needed.
-But at scale, this tool would ripe for improvements.
-Namely: looking into formal grammars and Kafka consumer groups.
+The result is a Java process that acts as both a Kafka Consumer and
+Producer:

+ * ingesting the full GitHub Event record in Avro format from a Kafka topic,
+ * deserializing it,
+ * parsing out the relevant data (users, event-type, url, timestamp, etc.),
+ * creating a new skinny avro record, and
+ * producing a byte-stream-serialized version of it on a new Kafka topic.

-About 55% of the data is filtered out post-ingestion.
+About 55% of the data is filtered out in this process.
 The primary reason is because many GitHub events are created by people working on their own repos, and don't represent a connection between distinct individuals.
 Events like these are filtered out for the purposes of